Transfers

 If there are not enough funds from the transfer to pay for the apprenticeship training, the receiving employer will go into co-investment.
 Receiving employers can have more than one transfer.

-When an employer receives a transfer they must sign the employer agreement and follow the apprenticeship funding rules.
+When an employer receives a transfer, they must set up an apprenticeship service account, sign the employer agreement and follow the apprenticeship funding rules.

 The receiving employers must: